ryan-james-thomas/red-pitaya-data-acquisition/README.md

   - numSamples: number of samples to acquire for the fast acquisition
   - log2AvgsSlow: log2 of the number of averages for the slow acquisition method
   - lastSample: 2 of these, these are *read only* parameters that indicates how many samples have been acquired by the fast method (1) or the lock-in (2).
   - lockin: this is separate module for the lock-in detection system.
-It has parameters 'driveFreq', 'demodFreq', 'demodPhase', 'cicRate', and 'driveAmp' which are explained above.
+It has parameters 'driveFreq', 'demodFreq', 'demodPhase', 'cicRate', 'driveAmp', and 'shift' which are explained above.

 In addition, there is the property `jumpers` which you should set to either `lv` or `hv` depending on the setting of the actual ADC input jumpers on the device.
 Currently, the software only supports having both sets of jumpers set to the same value.